-Stretching your muscles is second only to good hydration when it comes to, maintaining flexibility, function, endurance, injury prevention and a rapid and pain free recovery after a days walking/ getting back to civilisation.
+Stretching your muscles is second only to good hydration when it comes to, maintaining flexibility, function, endurance, injury prevention and a rapid and recovery (without aches and pains) after a days walking.

 Muscles are the most happy when they have;

 - Movement: Try holding a muscles in one position (static) for too long, and you will start feeling the burn!

 - Variety: Muscles hate doing the same action over and over, (same as being static) they become tired and contracted.

 - Warmth: Muscles are most flexible when they are warm as there is better nerve function and blood supply.

 - Water: required for energy production, cooling, lubrication and waste removal.

 - The Muscles we use to produce movement are the Skeletal Muscles, so named by their attachment to, and movement of our Skeleton.

 - Each bundle of individual muscle is attached to the skeleton at opposite ends by strong “ropes” called Tendons.

 - Bundles of muscles group together with other muscles that do the same or similar functions.
 (Ie: There are 4 individual muscles that form the Quadriceps group)